 Turners Beach

-Probably the best beach in Yamba, Turners Beach, is the perfect spot for surfing, swimming, and fishing.
+Probably the best surf beach in Yamba, Turners Beach is the perfect spot for surfing, swimming, and fishing.
 It’s on the other side of the Yamba Lighthouse from Main Beach and is just a short walk from the town centre.
 Pack a picnic and spend an afternoon fishing off the break wall as surfers pound the passing waves.

 View of the Pacific Ocean from Wooli Park, Yamba, NSW